balena-os/balena-board-template/README.md

 ### Pull requests

 To contribute send github pull requests targeting this repository.
+It is mandatory that you create the PR from a branch of this repo and not from a fork of this repo in order to allow VersionBot to run the required checks.

 Please refer to: [Yocto Contribution Guidelines](https://wiki.yoctoproject.org/wiki/Contribution_Guidelines#General_Information) and try to use the commit log format as stated there.
 Example:
 ```